 Esther Pinder - Integrative Counsellor, Registered Member MBACP

 Welcome to Step In Counselling… I’m Esther, a qualified counsellor, working in Launceston, Cornwall (walking distance from the town centre).
-Throughout the lockdown period I am also providing telephone and Skype counselling sessions.
+Throughout the COVID-19 pandemic I am also providing telephone and Skype counselling sessions.

 I recognise the courage that it takes to notice when you are struggling or feeling stuck, and to look for help.
 I therefore believe that acknowledging that you may need to talk with a counsellor is a positive step.

 I strive to listen, really listen, so that I can understand how you see yourself and your world.
 Clients have shared with me how important it is that someone “gets” them, without judgement, and that is the cornerstone of my work.
 I work gently, at your pace, so that our work together is guided by what works best for you.

 I support my clients in stepping into the different parts that make up who they are.
 As we go through life we may become defined by a particular experience, role or label which can cause us to view ourselves in a narrow way.
 My aim is to provide you with an environment in which you can share the burden of those things and begin to discover, or to rediscover, the parts of you that have been hiding.